 “We’ve had very tough years in 2016, 2017 and 2018 where our growth was lower than our increased cost so we needed to review our cost drivers and make sure we are agile and adapt to new norms.
 In 2019 our efforts started to pay off, so we have had better sales growth than the market average, with the market having been quite flat.

 “It’s been a little bit negative in the Emirates, a little bit positive in Saudi Arabia and some other markets but quite flat in the luxury world at +1% while our group has done better than this.
 At the same time we have been able to control our cost and our expenses more at a time where our growth has been higher than the market average.
 Our own brands have had some successes, with Level Shoes being internationally successful today and well known in the luxury shoes arena,” Chalhoub said.

 Among the stores it closed were its own children’s fashion concept Level Kids in Jumeirah, which Chalhoub said was mainly due to low footprint.

 “One has to take responsibility.
 We probably overestimated the size of the market to what we could have done… we didn’t have enough traction.
 We had quite loyal customers but we didn’t have enough traction and we have been in a mall which didn’t get us all the traffic which we expected to get but I prefer to start taking responsibility,” he said.

 “We probably need much more traffic and need to be more relevant than we had been… we prefer to cut losses and perhaps one day we come back, but we need to understand better what the customer really wants and have the right location to attract the traffic we really want.
 But we closed it, unfortunately.
 It broke my heart.
-I had just had my grandson who was born at the same time as level kids so I said it was fantastic,” he added.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+I had just had my grandson who was born at the same time as level kids so I said it was fantastic,” he added.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.